-The omniverse is composed of opposite polarity matter and antimatter universes of atoms composed of electrons and positrons, 2d and 3d photon quanta with opposite and like polarity to the monopole fields of stars and planets in each polarity universe, which capture magnetic moments induced by their ionized rotating cores and transform photons into protons, which transform with electrons captured by solar winds into elements, increasing the mass of stars, planets and interstellar mass from solar winds, CMEs and supernovas.
+The omniverse is matter and antimatter universes of atoms composed of electrons and positrons, with opposite and like polarity to the fields of stars and planets in each polarity universe, which capture monopole charge and dipole magnetic moments, induced by their ionized rotating cores and transform photons into protons, which transform with electrons captured by solar winds into elements, increasing the mass of stars, planets and interstellar mass from solar winds, CMEs and supernovas.

-Ring currents transform angular momentum of ring current rotation into dipole magnetic moments which induce their sum as a dipole magnetic field along the ring current rotation axis.
-In matter universes the like polarity pole to the monopole field is along the rotation axis away from the anti-clockwise rotating ring current face and in antimatter universes ring currents induce dipole fields with like polarity pole to the monopole field away from the clockwise rotating ring current face.
+Ring current ions transform orbital momentum into dipole moments and ring currents transform the sum of moments into a dipole field along the ring current rotation axis.
+In matter universes the like polarity pole to the monopole fields of stars and planets is along the rotation axis away from the anticlockwise rotating face.
+In antimatter universes the like polarity pole is along the rotation axis away from the clockwise rotating face.